dantonic81/portfolio/README.md

 - I want to show logo for every cryptocurrency I own in its own card in owned page

+- I shouldn't be able to add a new asset if it already exists in the database

 ## TODO:

 - type hints